gradualgames/ggvm/README.md

 Most handleOnRead implementations will look something like what you see in DushlanSoundtrackManager.java.
-It will just be a switch case which first inspects the address to see which rout- ine was called.
+It will just be a switch case which first inspects the address to see which routine was called.
 Next, the soundtrack manager inspects the ram, registers, or even currently swapped bank (for currently supported mappers) to determine which song file to play back.